-The 5th Annual NYC DOE/MOME Public School Film Festival (NYCPSFF) is open to all NYC public middle and high school students.
-A panel of educators and media professionals will select approximately 20 films for recognition.
+The 6th Annual NYC DOE/MOME Public School Film Festival (NYCPSFF) is open to all NYC Department of Education (DOE) middle and high school students.
+A panel of educators and media professionals will select approximately 25 films.
 Each film selected will receive a certificate of official selection.

-*Dates subject to change and will be confirmed in early 2023.
+*Date(s) subject to change and will be confirmed in early 2024.

 Please review Rules carefully.
-Failure to comply will result in film disqualification.
+Failure to comply will result in disqualification of your film.

 Films must be 5 minutes or less in any of these categories: